aimeos/aimeos-typo3-dist/README.md

 composer req aimeos/aimeos_dist
 ```

-Then, activate the extensions and update the database:
+Then activate the extensions and update the database:

 ```bash
 ./vendor/bin/typo3 extension:activate scheduler